 The European Association for Chinese Studies (EACS) is an international organization representing China scholars from all over Europe.
 Currently it has more than 700 members.
 It was founded in 1975 and is registered in Paris.
 It is a non-profit organization not engaging in any political activity.

-Since 1995 the EACS has provided Library Travel Grants to support short visits for research in major sinological libraries in Western Europe.
+Since 1995, EACS has provided Library Travel Grants to support short visits for research in major sinological libraries in Western Europe.
 The scheme is funded by the Chiang Ching-Kuo Foundation and destined for PhD students and young scholars, primarily from Eastern European countries.
-The EACS furthers the careers of young scholars by awarding a Young Scholar Award for outstanding research.
-A jury selects the best three of the submitted papers, which are then presented at the next bi-annual conference.
+EACS furthers the careers of young scholars by awarding a Young Scholar Award for outstanding research.
+A jury selects the best three of the submitted papers, which are then presented at the next biennial conference.
 This scheme is also supported by the Chiang Ching-Kuo Foundation.

-The EACS issues a Newsletter.
-It publishes, among other items such as internal EACS affairs or conference announcements, surveys of Chinese Studies in various European countries as well as the results of scholarly projects and conference proceedings.
+EACS issues a newsletter.
+It also publishes other items, such as internal EACS affairs or conference announcements, surveys of Chinese Studies in various European countries, as well as the results of scholarly projects and conference proceedings.

-The EACS is governed by a Board consisting of 24 members.
-These are elected by the members at the General Assembly held during the bi-annual conferences.
-The day-to-day administration is done by an Executive Committee made up of the President, the Secretary General, and the Treasurer.
+EACS is governed by a Board consisting of 24 members.
+These are elected by the members at the General Assembly held during the biennial conferences.
+Day-to-day administration is carried out by an Executive Committee made up of the President, the Secretary General, and the Treasurer.
 Further officers are a Vice-President, the Newsletter Editor, and the Webmaster.
 The President and Board members are elected for a period of two years.
 They may be re-elected for two further consecutive terms of office.

 •President – Bart Dessein (Ghent University)

 •Secretary General – Tian Yuan Tan (SOAS, University of London)

 •Treasurer – Christian Schwermann (Ruhr-Universität Bochum)